 tracker code

-Introduction to Covid-Secure with Air Infection Control, Prevention & Pandemic Resilience
+Introduction to Air Decontamination, Infection Control, Future Business Bio-Resilience

-Whether one is protecting from pathogens such as Tuberculosis, RSV, Influenza, or COVID-19, the breathing of clean, uncontaminated air is fundamental to preventing or controlling the risk of catching one of these airborne diseases in the first place.
-The WHO, CDC and the majority of the scientific community now advise that it was wrong to urge people to concentrate on surface cleaning mitigation for COVID-19 (Less than 1:10,000 chance) because, like all other coronaviruses, it is primarily airborne in its infection route.
+Whether one is protecting from bio-terrorism, or more common Airborne Respiratory Illnesses (ARIs) such as Tuberculosis, RSV, Influenza, or COVID-19, or Fungal Spores, the breathing of clean, uncontaminated air is fundamental to preventing or controlling the risk of catching these debilitating and deadly diseases in the first place.

-In the case of COVID-Secure Air success, one should now think of the “80:20 Rule” to prevent and control infection – spend 80% of your efforts in improving ventilation and air purification and 20% on cleaning surfaces (See below).
+For common respiratory diseases, one should think broadly of the “80:20 Rule” to prevent and control infection – spend 80% of your efforts on improving ventilation and air purification and 20% on cleaning surfaces (See below).

-COVID risk, like other airborne diseases, is created when an infected person’s tiny invisible viral particles exhale, talk, cough, sneeze, and sing.
-Infection risk is more significant between people indoors.
-The good news is that ventilation and air filtration strategies can significantly help reduce viral particle concentration, also known as viral load.
-The lower this concentration, the less likely viral particles can be inhaled into the lungs (or potentially lowering the inhaled dose); less exposure to eyes, nose, and mouth; or less viral material falls out of the air to accumulate on surfaces.
-Protective ventilation practices and interventions with air filtration will significantly reduce the airborne viral particles and reduce the overall infection risk to occupants.
+ARI risk arises when an infected person exhales, talks, coughs, sneezes, and sings because the hazard is carried in their contaminated breath for hours after being exhaled into the air.
+Infection risk is more significant among people indoors.
+The good news is that ventilation and air filtration strategies can significantly help reduce biological particle concentration, also known as bio-load.
+The lower this concentration, the less likely such infectious particles can be inhaled into the lungs of other occupants; less exposure to eyes, nose, and mouth; and importantly too, less bio-material falls out of the air to accumulate on surfaces.
+Protective ventilation practices and interventions with air filtration will significantly reduce the airborne infectious aerosols and reduce the overall infection risk to occupants.

-We all have been told, “we have to learn to live with the virus”.
+Dring Covid we were told, “we have to learn to live with the virus”.
 We do not accept this statement.
 We can do much better than this!
-With the correct Engineering & Technology interventions, we can return to a new normal, and in many aspects, perhaps, even Build Back Better than pre-Covid.
+With the correct Engineering & Technology interventions, we can protect and Build Back Better than pre-Covid, ready for whatever might come next.

 Indeed, if we have clean air to breathe, we are confident, healthier, more mindful, and our cognitive capacity is much higher.
 With improved interior air quality and infection suppression controls, it is not just about Covid-Delta variant prevention and control; we are protecting better from the risk of other variants, other pathogenic spores, bacteria and viruses.
-We must learn from COVID to create sustainable long-term protection from all common pathogens within the built environment and transport systems.
+We create sustainable long-term protection from all common pathogens within the built environment and transport systems.

 Let us not ignore compliance either.
 Ventilation in the workplace should be assessed and improved alongside other measures to reduce the risk of a biological agent or pathogen exposure.
 The Workplace (Health, Safety and Welfare) Regulations 1992 and the Workplace (Health, Safety & Welfare) Regulations (Northern Ireland) 1993 require Employers to ensure that there is an adequate supply of fresh air in enclosed workplaces.
 The term fresh air means that it must be clean, uncontaminated, and unable to cause harm.